rgeirhos/Stylized-ImageNet/README.md

 Please don't hesitate to contact me at robert.geirhos@bethgelab.org or open an issue in case there is any question!

-The code itself heavily relies on the [pytorch-AdaIN github repository](https://github.com/naoto0804/pytorch-AdaIN) pytorch-AdaIN github repository by Naoto Inoue (naoto0804), which is a PyTorch implementation of the AdaIN style transfer approach by X. Huang and S. Belongie, "Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization", published at ICCV 2017.
-In fact, the entire AdaIN implementation is taken from this repository; in order to enable anyone to create Stylized-ImageNet with as little additional effort as possible we here make everything available in one repository (preprocessing, style transfer, etc.).

 ## Example images
 Here are a few examples of how different stylization of the same ImageNet image can look like:
 ![](./example_imgs/example_stylization_imgs.png)